Wipfli logo

 • Sessions are designed to be interactive in a virtual format, where participants will share experiences and insights and have opportunities for discussions.

-• Both the essentials and professional forums will be presented in one forum to all participants, regardless of industry alignment, in order to provide cross-industry learning and to take advantage of best practices.
+• Both the essentials and professional forums are industry agnostic in order to provide cross-industry learning and to take advantage of best practices.

 • Written materials and supporting documents are provided for each topic.